prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans/controller.md

 </div>
 </div>

-This fan controller ships with an included temperature sensor which can be mounted anywhere in the case.
+This NZXT fan controller ships with an included temperature sensor which can be mounted anywhere in the case.
 You can choose between controlling the fan speeds manually, or letting them adjust themselves automatically based on the case's internal temperature.
 This is the best way to minimize noise, as your fans won't spin faster than they need to.

 <div class="featured-info-box">
 <span>Runner Up</span>